example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

 Once you keep a minimal "just install and do nothing else" approach for the main class (and if you do it, please use install_class indirection) and move into profiles in modules all the customization, typical use cases, opinionated setups, you can actually have endless options.
 You might even provide in the same module alternative profiles using either an essential options_hash + template approach or one based on multiple (profile class') parameters.

-Also the idea of using Tiny Puppet in component modules (originally I considered it mostly as a possible replacement of component modules, to be used in local profiles) has proven to be useful and practical: it saves modules authors from managing a lot of common logic and module data and provides an handy abstraction on application management.
+Also the idea of using Tiny Puppet in component modules (originally I considered it mostly as a possible replacement for component modules, to be used in local profiles) has proven to be useful and practical: it saves modules authors from managing a lot of common logic and module data and provides an handy abstraction on application management.

 This is the direction that the 4th generation of example42 modules are taking: this time we ABSOLUTELY don't want to follow past errors, trying to write by ourselves most of our modules.